makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP43.md

 Any changes to these amounts will be reported in the transparency report and reviewed by our budget auditors.

 *This reporting framework and the monthly top-up mechanism are adopted from the SES.
 Thank you to SES for their incubation program and guidance.*

-#### Monthly Budget Statement

-Within the first 5 days of each month, we will submit a Monthly Budget Statement to the signers of the Auditors Wallet with the following sections:

-1. **Budget Forecast**: The amount of Dai that is required to maintain a 3-month runway for the team based on available information
-2. **Previous Month Actuals**: The actual expenses (DAI and MKR) of the month that just ended
-3. **MKR Vesting Overview**: A schedule of the expected MKR vesting amounts for the current team configuration, grouped by the pay-out month.
-4. **Transaction Amounts**
-    * The required DAI amount for the Operational Wallet to replenish the 3-month runway
-    * Any excess DAI amount that will be returned to the Auditors Wallet

-The Monthly Budget Statements will be added to the MakerDAO forum.
-The originals can be found [here](https://github.com/makerdao-sas/transparency-reporting).